fernandocamargo/disco-roulette/README.md

 - `useGetRelease` - Fetch detailed release information

 ### Key Implementation Details

+**CORS Proxy for Browser Compatibility**: The Discogs API doesn't support [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Cross-Origin Resource Sharing) for browser-based requests to user collection endpoints.
+While the API works fine from localhost during development, production deployments encounter CORS errors.
+To solve this, all API requests are routed through [corsproxy.io](https://corsproxy.io/), which acts as a server-side proxy that adds proper CORS headers.
+This allows the app to access any public Discogs collection from a static GitHub Pages deployment without requiring a custom backend.

 **Recursive Pagination**: Automatically follows Discogs API pagination links to fetch complete collections regardless of size.